vincentARM/Pico_pshell/README.md

 .align 2                  // data alignement
 iAdrszMessage:    .int szMessage
 ```
+In this call, the number of parameters is variable, so they are put on the stack and their number is passed in the register r0.

+For function calls with a fixed number of parameters, those are passed in registers r0,r1,r2 etc.

 see other example programs.

 Thank to Lurk101 Dwelch67 and to the other people who help with the programming of the pico.